Border Security Force Camel Band: Republic Day

-Scouts and Guides for Animals and Birds with OIPA: Indian People for Animals, through Naresh Kadyan, Retired Commissioner, Bharat Scouts and Guides, Haryana, moved PIL, before Hon'ble Delhi High Court, orders has been passed to be humane towards shifting of 100 Camels, from Rajasthan to Delhi, to take part in Republic Day Parade.
+Scouts and Guides for Animals and Birds with OIPA: Indian People for Animals, through Naresh Kadyan, Retired Commissioner, Bharat Scouts and Guides, Haryana, moved PIL, before the Delhi High Court, for an order to ensure human treatment in the movement of 100 camels from Rajasthan to Delhi, to take part in Republic Day Parade.

 Other events

 It is a permanent feature in Rajasthan and Marwar festivals and has also participated in various military tattoos.
 U.S. President Barack Obama lauded the performance of during his state visit to New Delhi on 5 November 2010.
 10 years prior, it took part in the Royal Edinburgh Military Tattoo in Scotland.
 Besides the Republic Day Parade, it participates in the BSF Raising Day Event.
 It has also participated in many festivals across the country.
 The band and the ceremonial BSF Camel contingent perform regularly at the Jodhpur Sthapana Divas, the Thar Mahostav at Barmer, the Desert Festival of Jaisalmer, and the annual Camel Fair and Festival of Bikaner.